zulip/zulip/docs/production/security-model.md

   instead of the URL, so this is arguably pretty good protection.)

-  However, to help protect against accidental sharing of URLs to restricted files (e.g. by forwarding a missed-message email or leaks involving the Referer header), every access to an uploaded file has access control verified (confirming that the browser is logged into a Zulip account that has received the uploaded file in question).
+  However, to help protect against accidental sharing of URLs to restricted files (e.g., by forwarding a missed-message email or leaks involving the Referer header), every access to an uploaded file has access control verified (confirming that the browser is logged into a Zulip account that has received the uploaded file in question).